Designed by Charles and Ray Eames

 Eames Task Chairs

-It beckons with an aesthetic and biomorphic shape that
+It beckons with an aesthetic and a biomorphic shape that have become archetypal: the Eames

 The Eames Task Chair marries the beloved moulded one-piece shell design - in side or armchair versions - with a five-star base for just-right stability and a height-adjustable, swivel-mounted seat and casters for mobility.
 The moulded fibreglass of the original Eames Shell Chair, with all of its expressive surface variation, is once again available thanks to an environmentally friendly process.
 Along with the moulded plastic version, it offers a customisable aesthetic; colours range from fresh to vintage pigments, available with or without full upholstery, or a seat pad.
 The Eames Task Chair also offers a choice of bent wire or moulded wood side chair shells.
 Whatever options you choose, Eames Task Chairs are look-good, feel-good form following function at its agile best.